CyberBibs/Installing-Configuring-and-Managing-Nagios/README.md

    - The first step I performed in this lab is to install all packages required to successfully deploy Nagios.
 The following packages were installed Apache web server, PHP development tool, make, unzip, wget and net-snmp.

   - Next, I created a nagios user "Habib" and a group "NagiosAdmin" and adding the user to the group.
 The purpose of creating the user and group is to ensure that only authorised users can run critical commands within Nagios

+  - Download and Extract Nagios core and extract it in tmp directory.

+  - Configure Nagios Core

+  -

      <img src="images/vm1.png" alt="VM deployment" width="500">